Frequently asked questions#

 How to add two numbers or compare numeric values in Agama?#

-Agama only provides operators for boolean comparison in conditional statements.
+Agama only provides operators for equality check in conditional statements.
 The structure of an authentication flow will rarely have to deal with computations/comparisons of numbers, strings, etc. In case this is needed, developers have to resort to Java.

 How to concatenate strings in Agama?#